AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-fragments.md

 >[!NOTE]
 >
->The localization keys in the fragment won’t appear in the XLIFF file for an Adaptive Form.
+>The localization keys in the fragment won't appear in the XLIFF file for an Adaptive Form.

 ## Key points to remember when working with fragments {#key-points-to-remember-when-working-with-fragments}